jotamarco/jotamarco.github.io/_pages/publications.md

 **2023**

-J. Mendes, S. Lima, P. Carvalho, and JMC Silva, 'Impact of traffic sampling on LRD estimation', *Accepted* for The 11st World Conference on Information Systems and Technologies (WorldCist), 2023.
+J. Mendes, S. Lima, P. Carvalho, and JMC Silva, '**Impact of traffic sampling on LRD estimation**', *Accepted* for The 11st World Conference on Information Systems and Technologies (WorldCist), 2023.

 **2022**